hliulab/UnifyImmun/README.md

 `python run_all_phases.py`

 ### Model testing
-Given your fine-tuned model or our trained model (saved in trained_model folder), you can evaluate it on our provided demo test set using the following test scripts.
+Given the fine-tuned model or our trained model (saved in trained_model folder), you can evaluate it on our demo test sets using the following scripts.
 >Predict HLA binding specificity using pHLA test set

 `cd source`